 Is Spousal Support An Issue In Your Divorce?

-When you contact the Twin Cities law firm of Hill Crabb, LLC, we can educate you about whether a judge is likely to rule in your favor.
+When you contact the Edina law firm of Hill Crabb, LLC, we can educate you about whether a judge is likely to rule in your favor.
 Because there is no exact formula for determining spousal maintenance, working with an attorney who has experience with cases involving maintenance claims and is familiar with the propensity of judge’s ruling in the county of your case is beneficial.
-Our lawyers can counsel you on whether your case is one involving spousal maintenance and the likelihood of paying or receiving spousal maintenance.
+Our Edina divorce lawyers can counsel you on whether your case is one involving spousal maintenance and the likelihood of paying or receiving spousal maintenance.
 We help individuals in Edina and throughout Minnesota understand their spousal support options.

 Factors That Influence Spousal Support